-- the land is used (for example, for grazing or cropping); - the income (if any) generated by the use is less than or equal to the amount of rates that are payable for the land; and - the land is not eligible for any other rates remission.
+- The land is used (for example, for grazing or cropping). - The income (if any) generated by the use is less than or equal to the amount of rates that are payable for the land. - The land is not eligible for any other rates remission.

-A qualifying rating unit will be eligible for a 25 per cent remission of the rates on the rating unit.
+A qualifying rating unit will be eligible for a 25 per cent per cent remission of the rates on the rating unit.
 Remission excludes services charges for services provided to the property.